awslabs/ec2-spot-workshops/content/karpenter/050_karpenter/ec2_spot_deployments.md

 In this section we have learned:

-* How to apply Spot best practices and deploy the AWS Node Termination handler to manage Spot terminations and rebalancing recommendations.
+* How to apply Spot best practices and use Karpenter to handle Spot interruptions.

 * How future versions of Karpenter will enable a better integration of Spot Best practices by proactively managing rebalancing signals.